 Surya Kala / Chandra Kala / Lavanga Latika

-This is a three-in-one Sweet.
-With the same dough and stuffing, we can prepare three sweets namely Surya Kala, Chandra Kala and Lavanga Latika.
-Only difference is the folding of the outer dough.
+This is a versatile three-in-one sweet.
+Using the same dough and filling, one can create three different sweets: Surya Kala, Chandra Kala, and Lavanga Latika.
+The only distinction lies in the method of folding the outer dough.

 Surya Kala / Chandra Kala / Lavanga Latika